 4. Inclination.
 There may be tasks you know how to do but just aren’t interested in doing.
 Give yourself permission to hire out jobs that drain you, even if you could do them yourself.

 5. Goals.
 What is the ultimate goal you want to accomplish by getting help?
 Is it to have more time available to serve clients, or to create products and programs, or to take time off?
 Is it to earn more money?
 Is it to have a turnkey business that runs itself when you are not around, and that perhaps you could sell one day?
-Be clear on what purpose you want your help to serve, so you can make the right choices about getting it.
+Be clear on what purpose you want any new help to serve, so you can make the right choices about getting it.

-Q. Should I use a virtual assistant?
+Q. Could I use a virtual assistant?

-A. Virtual assistants are ideal for accomplishing regular tasks that can be handled by phone, online, or on their own computer.
+A. You probably can.
+Virtual assistants are ideal for accomplishing regular tasks that can be handled online, by phone, or on their own computer.
 They can also help with many one-time projects as well as with vacation coverage.
 Most VA’s have a wide variety of skills and may be able to help with areas such as bookkeeping, graphic design, web design, and IT support, as well as jobs you might normally think of as administrative.
 VA’s usually prefer to work collaboratively with their clients on an ongoing basis, rather than only on short-term projects.
 But if you have a number of such projects, using a VA might still be right for you.

 Advantages.
-VA’s have all their own equipment, work from their own space, and need minimal training in many cases.
+VA’s have all their own tools and equipment, work from their own space, and need minimal training in many cases.
 They work as independent contractors, not employees, so you have no payroll, insurance, or taxes to worry about.
 A good VA will help you figure out how to delegate better.
 Once your VA gets to know your business, you will find that you can turn over whole areas of responsibility and know they will be handled.

 Q. Should I use an on-site assistant?